X.Org Server: 2D graphics driver

 For historical reasons the X.Org Server still contains graphics device drivers supporting some form of 2D rendering acceleration.
 In the past, mode-setting was done by an X-server graphics device driver specific to some video controller hardware (e.g., a GPU).
 To this mode-setting functionality, additional support for 2D acceleration was added when such became available with various GPUs.
 The mode-setting functionality was moved into the DRM and is being exposed through a DRM mode-setting interface, the new approach being called "kernel mode-setting" (KMS).
 But the 2D rendering acceleration remained.

-In Debian the 2D graphics drivers for the X.Org Server are packaged individually and called xserver-xorg-video-*.
+In Debian based distributions, the 2D graphics drivers for the X.Org Server are packaged individually and called xserver-xorg-video-*.
 After installation the 2D graphics driver-file is found under /usr/lib/xorg/modules/drivers/.
 The package xserver-xorg-video-nouveau installs nouveau_drv.so with a size of 215 KiB, the proprietary Nvidia GeForce driver installs an 8 MiB-sized file called nvidia_drv.so and Radeon Software installs fglrx_drv.so with a size of about 25MiB.

 The available free and open-source graphics device drivers are being developed inside of the Mesa 3D-project.
 While these can be recompiled as required, the development of the proprietary DDX 2D graphics drivers is greatly eased when the X.Org Server keeps a stable API/ABI across multiple of its versions.

 With version 1.17 a generic method for mode-setting was mainlined.
 The xf86-video-modesetting package, the Debian-package being called xserver-xorg-video-modesetting, was retired, and the generic modesetting DDX it contained was moved into the server package to become the KMS-enabled default DDX, supporting the vast majority of AMD, Intel and NVidia GPUs.

 On April 7, 2016, AMD employee Michel Dänzer released xf86-video-ati version 7.7.0 and xf86-video-amdgpu version 1.1.0, the latter including support for their Polaris microarchitecture.